ARE YOU READY?

 I got my ballot in the mail.
 But I want to vote in person!
 How do I do that?

-You can vote in person!
-Just go to a Vote Center (see the link to find locations and hours below) between October 24th and November 8th by 7:00 pm.
+Just go to a Vote Center (see link below for locations and hours) between June 3rd and June 25th by 7:00 pm.
 Vote early to avoid lines!

 Here are your in-person options: